iappyx/ESPEASY_Plugin_ITHORadio/README.md

 1) Update 'uint8_t _remoteIdRoom[3] = {0x0, 0x0, 0x9};' with your own ID in ithosender.h.
 See below how to get your remote ID.
 2) Update line #135 - #170 of _P145_Itho.ino with the right commands.
 You can get the commands in a similar way as you get the remote ID (it is part of the serial monitor or log output when you press a button on your original remotes).
+3) Enable "[DEBUG] Enable RF receive loop" in the device settings via ESP EASY if you want to receive and process status updates from you original remotes.
+This is still buggy.
+If not enabled only sending commands to the fan will work.
+4) The plugin might reboot the device - if you're trying to do a firmware upgrade OTA, please disable the plugin beforehand.

 ## Set-up and configuration
 You can use the same set-up and a similar configuration as for the original plugin (source: https://github.com/svollebregt/ESPEASY_Plugin_ITHO):